PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/AxA88oW.png)

 ##### Azure Key Vault
 * The Azure Key Vault called `purple-secrets` can store various secret material such as keys, secrets and certificates.
-Therefore it is important that it is configured the best way as possible to minimize risk.
+Therefore it is important that it is configured the best way possible to minimize risk.
-* Interesting settings we can check are:
+* Interesting settings we can check:

 ![](https://i.imgur.com/dNqniXr.png)
-    * Access Control (IAM)
+--> Access Control (IAM)

-    * Access configuration
+--> Access configuration

-    * Networking
+--->Networking

-    * Monitoring
+--> Monitoring

 * We can see that the managed identity of the `purple-blog` virtual machine has access to the key vault secrets and can read the key vault itself.
 This is why on the offensive part we were able to access the key vault secrets.

 ![](https://i.imgur.com/lfznSHh.png)